confluentinc/examples/microservices-orders/docs/index.rst

 ~~~~~~~

 You will get a lot more out of this tutorial if you have first learned the concepts which are foundational for this tutorial.
-To learn how service-based architectures and stream processing tools such as Apache Kafka® can help you build business-critical systems, we recommend:
+To learn how service-based architectures and stream processing platforms such as |ak-tm| can help you build business-critical systems, we recommend:

 * If you have lots of time: `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__, a book by Ben Stopford.
 * If you do not have lots of time: `Building a Microservices Ecosystem with Kafka Streams and ksqlDB <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ or `Build Services on a Backbone of Events <https://www.confluent.io/blog/build-services-backbone-events/>`__.